mjambon/vanity/README.md

 * Export to PDF or whichever format is in demand.
 [Pandoc](https://pandoc.org/ is) an excellent tool for this.
-Part of the work would consist in making the original output of ad fully understood by pandoc.
+Part of the work would consist in making the original output of vanity fully understood by pandoc.
 Perhaps the best format for this isn't HTML but some other language best suited for pandoc input.